algolia/docsearch/packages/website/versioned_docs/version-legacy/faq.md

 ## What is the timeline on the v3?

-We are pre-releasing the v3 on docusaurus 2.
+We are pre-releasing the v3 on Docusaurus 2.
 It will help us to iterate faster on it and make sure we are ready to release a vanilla version.
 We will provide a migration guide to help you move on this new version.
 If you want to have more information on this version, you can [watch the search party we made about this topic][16].

 ## Can I share the `apiKey` in my repo?

 The `apiKey` the DocSearch team provides is [a search-only key][17] and can be safely shared publicly.
-You can track it in your version control system (e.g. git).
+You can track it in your version control system (for example Git).
 If you are running the scraper on your own, please make sure to create a search-only key and [do not share your Admin key][18].

 [1]: mailto:docsearch@algolia.com
 [4]: https://www.algolia.com/doc/guides/infrastructure/servers/